sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 ### 94. What's a ***Transparent Proxy***?
 **Transparent Proxy** is a type of caching proxy that is configured to sit on the gateway and intercepts the WWW requests from the client and fetches the data for the first time and the consecutive requests are cached.
 A Transparent Proxy can be clearly understood with these two examples.
-- You come to some restaurant and you want to access their WiFi Hotspot, Once you get the credentials and you connect to their WWW Gateway, You will be authorized to use the internet.
+- You come to some restaurant and you want to access their WiFi Hotspot, once you get the credentials and you connect to their WWW Gateway, You will be authorized to use the internet.
 Here all the data what you request and send will be routed through this proxy.
 - A Content Delivery Network or a CDN can also act as a Transparent Proxy.

 ### 95. How do you access ***Splunk Web Interface*** by default unless specified?